jessewaweru/SuperStoreAnalysis/README.md

 ## 5.
 ### 5.1 How does shipping cost and shipping mode affect Sales ?
-A big part of the store's business involves shipping goods worldwide so I wanted to figure out how the shipping costs and shipping modes they used affected their sales across the world.
+A significant portion of the store's business relies on global shipping.
+To understand the impact of shipping costs and modes on worldwide sales, I aimed to analyze their correlation.

 View my notebook showcasing the steps I took:
 [Shipping&GrowthRate](5_Shipping&GrowthRate.ipynb)